csexton/codeography.com/cv/index.markdown

  * DARPA team technical lead
  * Implemented a fully integrated knowledge base, source repository and ticket manager for internal project management
- * Responsible for the configuration and security of servers, including both Windows and Sun Solaris servers.
+ * Responsible for the configuration and security of servers, including both Windows and Sun Solaris servers
  * Developed ASP/Sybase tools for tracking invoices, including customized reports and C++ batch jobs to import data from other systems
  * Developed interface software between DARPA and external financial systems such as the Washington Area Accounting System (WAAS)
- * Debugged and maintained existing financial systems written in a number of languages on multiple platforms, such as Java, C++, ASP, Windows and Solaris.
+ * Debugged and maintained existing financial systems written in a number of languages on multiple platforms, such as Java, C++, ASP, Windows and Solaris

 ### DCS Corporation